Nigerian leader: Islamic extremists are now using drones

-JOHANNESBURG (AP) - Islamic extremists in Nigeria have begun using drones, the country's president said Thursday, opening a worrying new front in the region's nearly decade-long fight against Boko Haram and an offshoot linked to the Islamic State.
+JOHANNESBURG (AP) - Islamic extremists in Nigeria have begun using drones, the country's president says, opening a worrying new front in the region's nearly decade-long fight against Boko Haram and an offshoot linked to the Islamic State.

-President Muhammadu Buhari announced the development during a meeting of countries contributing troops to a multinational force combatting the extremists.
+President Muhammadu Buhari announced the development during a meeting on Thursday of countries that contribute troops to a multinational force combatting the extremists.

 This appears to be the first confirmed use of drones by an extremist group in Africa, according to the World of Drones project run by the Washington-based New America think tank.
 Its section on non-state actors notes that Libyan rebels are reported to have used drones for surveillance in that chaotic North African nation.